dougflip/node-remote-api/readme.md

 npm install
 ```

-For regular debugging you can just fire up the app with coffee:
+For regular debugging:

 ```
-coffee src/app.coffee
+npm start
 ```

 When I am actually running it on my media machine I use [forever](https://github.com/nodejitsu/forever):